vinceallenvince/Bit-Shadow-Machine/README.md

 We've added a function as a beforeStep property that gets called from step().
 In beforeStep, we're mapping the magnitude of the item's velocity to its min/max speed and producing a blur value between 0 and 100.
 Running the code you should see the items blur as they accelerate.

 Rendering blur is an intensive operation that requires us to decrease the total number of items to maintain 60fps.
+You can find the code at public/simple-anim-blur.html.

 Now step back and remember these animated items are all just CSS box shadows on the document body.